HOZAIFAN/HackTheBox-WriteUps./Hathor/readme.md

 We successfully got a shell as `bpassrunner`.

-## Phase 9: DCSync Attack to Extract the Administrator's Hash
+## DCSync Attack to Extract the Administrator's Hash

 The `Get-bADpasswords` script requires Domain Admin-equivalent privileges to function, meaning `bpassrunner` has DCSync permissions.
 We used `Get-ADReplAccount` to extract the Administrator's NTLM hash: